Romulus Augustulus

 Romulus's life was spared by Odoacer, and he was allowed to retire to the castellum Lucullanum, a great fortress in Campania.
 Little certain information is known concerning Romulus's life in exile.
 He might have played a role in founding a monastery at castellum Lucullanum in the 480s or 490s, dedicated to Saint Severinus of Noricum.
 Romulus could have been alive as late as 507 or 511 when Theodoric the Great, Odoacer's successor, wrote a letter to a "Romulus" concerning a pension, but was likely dead before his mid-40s, as accounts of the eastern Roman invasion of Italy at that time do not mention him.

 Name

-Romulus Augustus' birth name was simply Romulus; he was named after his maternal grandfather, a nobleman from Poetovio in Noricum.
+Romulus Augustus's birth name was simply Romulus; he was named after his maternal grandfather, a nobleman from Poetovio in Noricum.
 Upon his accession to the imperial throne, he also took Augustus as a proper name, not just a title.
 Many historians have noted the coincidence that the last western emperor bore the names of both Romulus, the legendary founder and first king of Rome, and Augustus, the first emperor.
 The full style used on his coinage was Dominus Noster Romulus Augustus Pius Felix Augustus.
 Romulus Augustus was often colloquially referred to as "Augustulus" (meaning "little Augustus") even in his own time, in reference to his youth.
-"Augustulus" was a derisive nickname and was never in official use; all of Romulus' coins use the names Romulus Augustus.
+"Augustulus" was a derisive nickname and was never in official use; all of Romulus's coins use the names Romulus Augustus.
 In Greek, his first name Romulus was also changed derisively into the nickname Momylus ("little disgrace").